-This tissue paper stained glass craft is made on wax paper.
+This tissue paper stained glass craft is made with wax paper and glue.
 It’s easy for kids to make and beautiful hanging in a sunny window!

-Update: We’ve since done this stained glass activity with watered-down glue and it works just fine.
+We originally tried this stained glass activity with liquid starch.
+But we have since used watered-down glue and it works just as well.
 If you have the liquid starch, use it, but if you don’t, just whisk about 2 parts glue to 1 part water and use that.

 Here’s a video showing Tissue Paper Stained Glass Suncatchers in action!
 And don’t forget to scroll down for step-by-step instructions.

-She continued adding layers of liquid starch and colored tissue paper until her waxed paper was covered with the colored tissue paper scraps.
+Continue adding layers of glue and colored tissue paper until your wax paper is covered with beautiful tissue paper.

 Pin It for Later